moar-things/nenb/docs/examples/src/set-title-with-data.nenb.md

 * name doc
 * show

-The full source for the block is show below; when using the `show` attribute only the lines within the fence are shown: the beginning and end fence lines are not shown, nor the attributes associated with the block.
+The full source for the block is show below.

 <pre class=nenb>
     ```json